irilias/JourneyDescription/README.md

 # JourneyDescription

-Test Case : Do post request to /api/BoardingCards endpoint with the following :
+Test Case : Do a post request to /api/BoardingCards endpoint with the following :
 ```javascript
 [{
         "transporationId": "SK22",